gholt/swiftly/doc/source/index.rst

       --remove-empty-files  Removes files that result as empty.
 This can be useful in conjunction with --sub-command so you are left only with the files that generated output.
+      --decrypt=KEY         Will decrypt the downloaded object data with KEY.
+This currently only support AES 256 in CBC mode but other algorithms may be offered in the future.

 Output from `swiftly help head`::